How Much Business Collateral Is Needed For a Secured Loan?

 It’s important to remember that the amount of collateral you’ll have to submit depends on the financial health of your business.
 The Five C’s break down your financial health into the following five categories:

-Credit History: By viewing your credit report and determining your credit scores, the lender can review your reputation as a borrower.
+Credit History: By viewing your credit report and determining your credit scores, the business lender can review your reputation as a borrower.
 If you have a very low score, you may have to submit more collateral than you would if you had a good score.

 Capacity: This “C” evaluates your ability to repay a loan, based on your existing debt load (such as outstanding credit card debt or existing loans) and the income your business generates each month.